 Robotic Revolution Affects

-The reach of robots is of far greater value than that of the humans.
-However, the mutual understanding of people and machines is very much there, which is what, gives us the finished product – the vehicle.
+The reach of robots is of far greater value than that of humans.
+However, the mutual understanding of people and machines is very much there, which is what gives us the finished product – the vehicle.

-In a study published on ‘The Atlantic’, the economists Daron Acemoglu and Pascual Restrepo talk about the effects of replacing humans by robots on job statuses and their respective incomes.
+In a study published on ‘The Atlantic’, the economists Daron Acemoglu and Pascual Restrepo talk about the effects of replacing humans with robots on job statuses and their respective incomes.